 How humans interact is so much different than before social networks.
 Here’s one of my favorite examples: if I’m on a business trip and I’m at a Marriott in downtown Houston, before social networks, I had basically my phone contacts as my only potential way to meet potential prospects or partners while on the trip.
 With social, I can search for people on Twitter, Facebook, and LinkedIn and try to drum up a few more meetings while I’m in town.

-5. Will you be visiting CES 2020?
-Do you think it’s a platform for product engineering companies to broaden their brand?
+5. Do you think CES is a platform for product engineering companies to broaden their brand?
 What do those companies have to focus on at the event?

-I’m missing CES2020, but the event is a very viable place for engineering companies to attend if they have a consumer-facing product.
+The event is a very viable place for engineering companies to attend if they have a consumer-facing product.
 The “C” is for consumers, so something massive in the B2B space doesn’t often get a lot of visual coverage.
-At the event, you have to realize that CES2020 has become a media event more than a buyer event.
+At the event, you have to realize that CES has become a media event more than a buyer event.
 The goal is to get the story out there, told well, and in a way that brings people further along the chain.

 6. How can companies that don’t have a Trade Show Booth, market to an audience at the show?
-What are the strategies you would suggest they use prior to the show such that they meet their potential audience at the show or brand themselves better in CES without a booth.
 Also, what social media strategies should they adopt?

 Similar to my Houston story above, I’d say scour Twitter ahead of time and look for media people who are going and see if you can set up a demo time.
 The whole goal is to get more demos and coverage.
 Check Instagram as well.
 Less likely, LinkedIn.